Bike to Work Week

 Click here and register.
 After you enter your personal information, choose to register as a Team Leader.

-I have an existing team on the website.
-Are we automatically registered for this BTWW?
+5. I have an existing team on the website.
+Are we automatically registered for this event?

-If you are already registered on the site, you must log a trip after September 3rd, 2019 to be considered a fall 2019 participant.
+If you are already registered on the site, you must log a trip after our official launch date.

-Once you have input your start and end point, you can try to customize your route if you like (but it's not always easy!).
-You don't have to do this though - it's ok if your route isn't perfect - only the total kilometres and number of trips are recorded by the system.
+Once you have input your start and endpoint, you can try to customize your route if you like (but it's not always easy!).
+You don't have to do this, though - it's ok if your route isn't perfect -the system records only the total kilometres and number of trips.

 - Click and drag any point on the purple directions line to any place on the map.

-- Google Maps immediately re-creates the directions on both the map and left panel.
+- Google Maps immediately re-creates the directions on both the map and the left panel.